-The Joint Director (Law) administered oath & affirmation of the deponents for the purpose of affidavits used in proceedings before the Commission.
+The Joint Director (Law) is empowered to administer oath & affirmation of the deponents for the purpose of affidavits used in proceedings before the Commission.

 Jt.
 Director (Law) as a member of the Rule Making Committee of the Dept. Energy Govt. of Orissa, attended the meetings of the said Committee for finalization of Govt. of Orissa's Rules, framed under the Electricity Act, 2003.